bids-bep001/bep001-v1/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 ```

 The `run` entity in the example above denotes the index of the acquisition
-repeated with the identical scan parameters (e.g. to achieve a higher SNR by averaging the scans together).
+repeated with the identical scan parameters (e.g., to achieve a higher SNR by averaging the scans together).
 Note that changing parameters between multiple acquisitions of the same sequence
 creates a different use case: **grouped scan collections**.
 For more information see
 the [grouping suffixes](#grouping-suffixes) subsection.